A continuum model of multi-phase reactive transport in igneous systems: Fundamental principles

 \subsection{Continuum model framework}

-We formulate a continuum model for reactive transport in multi-phase aggregates of $n$ material phases composed of $m$ thermodynamic components.
-At each point in the continuum, we characterise phases by their system-scale velocity, $\vi$, pressure, $\Pi$, temperature, $\Ti$, volume fraction, $\phii$, and component concentrations by mass, $\cji$.
+We formulate a continuum model for reactive transport in multi-phase aggregates comprising $n$ material phases composed of $m$ thermodynamic components.
+Material phases are assumed to form locally distinct bodies of mass enclosed by well-defined interfaces and thus can, at least in theory, be mechanically separated.
+Thermodynamic components are chemical species intermingled at a molecular level that constitute the material phases.
+At each point in the continuum, we characterise phases by their system-scale velocity, $\vi$, pressure, $\Pi$, temperature, $\Ti$, volume fraction, $\phii$, and component mass fractions, $\cji$, conceptually understood as volume averages of their local-scale equivalents over a finite control volume.
+The model hence has $n \times (4+m)$ independent variables.
+Superscripts $i$ denote material phases, and subscripts $j$, thermodynamic components.
 We assume that phase fractions saturate the aggregate, $\sum_i \phii = 1$, and component concentrations make up the entire phase, $\sum_j \cji = 1$.
-These are the $n \times (4+m)$ primary variables in which we formulate our model.

-We assume all phases are compressible, viscous materials, with densities $\rhoi$, and viscosities, $\etai$, that vary in space and time and are functions of independent variables.
-We distinguish between solids, liquids, and gases only based on their relative viscosities and densities.
-We approximate solids as highly viscous, nearly incompressible ($\partial \rhoi / \partial t \approx 0$) fluids.
-This approximation has ample precedent in geodynamics \citep[e.g.,][]{Turcotte2018}, where the focus is on long-term deformation.
-Elastic and brittle-plastic modes of deformation are undoubtedly important for igneous processes in brittle rock.
-To reduce model complexity, we limit ourselves to viscous materials but point to previous work on visco-elastic/brittle-plastic two-phase flows \citep{keller13,yarushina15} for ways to incorporate more rheological complexity.
-Liquids we characterise by a relatively low viscosity and low compressibility and gases by a negligible viscosity but significant compressibility.

-Our model derivation follows four steps.
-First, we state the fundamental principles as continuum-scale conservation equations.
-Second, we employ thermodynamic principles to construct an expanded entropy inequality that combines all terms requiring constitutive relations.
-Third, we exploit the entropy inequality to choose admissible constitutive relations that describe system-scale flux and transfer processes.
-Whereas we choose familiar relations for intra-phase fluxes, we propose a new formulation for inter-phase transfers.
-Finally, we propose phenomenological closures for material response coefficients coupling fluxes and transfers to their driving forces.
-We thus obtain a closed model of reactive transport for $n$ compressible, viscous phases.